gustavopinto/gustavopinto.github.com/codefather/_posts/2013-05-08-improving-your-line-plots-with-r.md

 ### First

 Let's start by initializing your data array.
-If you do not have basic knowlegde in R, this article is a good start point.
+If you do not have basic knowledge in R, <a href="http://cran.r-project.org/doc/contrib/Paradis-rdebuts_en.pdf">this article</a> is a good start point.

 <pre><code>seq <- c(78, 78, 78, 78)
 thread <- c(80, 60, 55, 42)